gauravleo40/Data-Science-Content-for-beginners/Python Programming/09B List Operations.md

 ---

-# 1. Understanding List Operations: Beyond Basic Access
+# 1. Understanding List operations: Beyond basic access

 By now you've got a solid handle on what Python lists are, how to create them (remember those square brackets `[]`), and their mutable property: .i.e., being changeable!
 You can even grab specific items using indexing and slicing, and directly update a value if you make a mistake.
 That's the first step!